VI

 and to exhibit his hermaphrodite figure.

-Despite this naturalism, it is symbolically significant that the navel of the
+Despite this naturalism, it is symbolically significant that the navel

 proto-patriarch